 Years ago, when I was a teenager, I was briefly into photography.
-I had an uncle who had a 'dark room' and he taught me how to develop my own black and white photographs.
-He also showed me how attaching a yellow filter to the lens of my camera could bring out things of which you were not aware - clouds for instance all of a sudden would appear.
+I had an uncle who had a 'dark room' and taught me how to develop my own black and white photographs.
+He also showed me how attaching a yellow filter to the lens of my camera could bring out things of which you were not aware - clouds for instance suddenly would appear.
 I was a great fan of the yellow filter, until I put a colour film into my camera and discovered that suddenly everything was yellow!